A to Z of Community College Certificates and Courses

 Next steps?

 What are the next steps?
 Decide which programs interest you.
 Read the course descriptions and see what's involved.
 Then chat online, email, or, better yet, visit your community college and ask many questions.
 Be prepared for these experienced professionals to open your eyes to other possibilities based on their knowledge of skills that are currently in demand.
 Finally, don't be ashamed to take entry-level courses if you have not been in a classroom for a long time.
 Learning efficiently is essential for academic success.
-Figuring out how you learn is part of learning efficiently.
+Figuring out how you know is part of learning efficiently.

 Questions?
 Contact us on Facebook. @communitycollegereview